anishVermaIsHere/toll-calc/README.md

-# Toll calculator app in Nextjs
+# Toll calculator application in NextJS